-A landing page, simply put is the homepage of your app and serves as a central hub for all information on your app.
-The content of such a landing page depends largely on the stage at which the app development is at and is a fantastic method of building a community around the app even before it is launched.
-It is also the end page customers will be arriving to as a result of your marketing activities for the app and will prompt those leads to click on your call to action to download the app one its launched.
+A landing page, simply put is the homepage of your app and serves as a central hub for its information.
+The content of such a landing page depends largely on the stage of the app development.
+This is a fantastic method of building a fanbase around it even before its launch.
+It is also the end page customers will be arriving to as a result of your marketing activities.
+Thus it will prompt those leads to click on your call to action to download the app one its launched.

 What elements should a landing page contain?

-There is no hard or fast rule on the content that should be inserted in a landing page, but below are a few elements we think is important for any user to gauge an apps suitability.
-Note that the order of such elements can differ as per the product that is under development and the end-users it is aimed at.
+The landing page doesn’t have any hard of fast rules about its content.
+However, below are a few elements that we think are important for any user to gauge an apps suitability.
+Note that per the product that is under development and the end-users it is aimed at, the order of such elements may differ.

 - The headline – this has to be simple, concise and resonate with the needs your app will solve.
 This is where you must highlight your unique selling proposition.

-- The hero shot – humans respond well to visuals and less to text, which is why your landing page should display images of your app and the context of use.
+- The hero shot – humans respond well to visuals and less to text, which is why your landing page should display images.
+For instance, images of your app and the context of use.

-- The benefits – the users who were attracted by your headline and the imagery needs further convincing and should be met with further information on your app and the features it offers.
+- The benefits – the users who were attracted by your headline and the imagery needs further convincing.
+They should be met with further information on your app and the features it offers.

-- Proof – most app users are followers and look for reassurance from previous users on how they found the app before downloading it.
-Inserting some reviews from how users have found your app can provide some compelling social proof to download your app for those who visit your landing page.
+- Proof – most app users are followers and look for reassurance from previous consumers on how they found the app.
+Inserting some reviews from how users have found your app can provide some compelling social proof.
+This proof will lead to downloading for those who visit your landing page.

-- The call to action (CTA) – the most important of all the elements, the CTA is the text or button that leads the user to a certain action such as downloading the app, subscribing to an email newsletter or taking a survey.
-The click made on this CTA is the end goal of the rest of the elements of the landing page and is a good measure of success.
+- The call to action (CTA) – the most important of all the elements.
+CTA is the text or button that leads the user to a certain action.
+This may be downloading the app, subscribing to an email newsletter or taking a survey.
+The click made on this CTA is the end goal of the rest of the elements of the landing page.
+This is a very good measure of success.